scalavision/bash4s/README.md

 ### Implicitly naming of script

-If you make a script point to a variable name, the script will be saved with the name of the variable.
+If you make a variable point to the script, the variable name will implicitly be used as the name of the script.

 ```scala
 import $cp.bash4s